undergrad-partner-school

 Main Student Body

-The total number of students enrolled at South Dakota School of Mines and Technology in 2022 was 2,043.
+The overall number of students enrolled at South Dakota School of Mines and Technology in 2022 was 2,492.

 The school reported an out-of-state student body portion of 53% for that year.
-The total number of undergraduate students enrolled at the institution was 2,043, 47 of which were international students.
-98 students enrolled as transfer students.
+There was a total of 2,170 students working towards bachelor's degrees, including 26 international students.
+The school reported to have a total of 98 transfer students.

 Student Population Gender Ratio